Lee Canyon Ski Resort

+Unbeatable southern Nevada skiing and mountain biking awaits at Lee Canyon, just 45 minutes from the Las Vegas Strip.
 Formerly known as The Las Vegas Ski & Snowboard Resort, Lee Canyon has the distinction of being the only ski resort in southern Nevada.
-Lee Canyon sits at a base elevation of 8,510 feet, and has three chair lifts, plus one surface lift.
-Of the two major chair lifts, chair one takes skiers and snowboarders to an elevation of 9,310 feet, and chair two climbs an additional 60 feet.
-The mountain has an average annual snowfall of 212 inches, but the resort’s snowmaking capabilities cover three-quarters of the terrain.
-Visitors to Lee Canyon will find 30 trails, with 85 percent designated for intermediate to advanced skiers and riders.
-The remaining 15 percent is for beginners.
+Located in the Spring Mountains, Lee Canyon sits at a base elevation of 8,510 feet and has three chair lifts (plus one surface lift).
+Of the two major chair lifts, Sherwood takes skiers and snowboarders to an elevation of 9,310 feet, while Bluebird climbs an additional 60 feet.
+The mountain has an average annual snowfall of 129 inches, complemented by the resort’s snowmaking capabilities and 445 acres of terrain.
+Visitors to Lee Canyon will have access to 30 trails, 85 percent of which are designated for intermediate to advanced skiers and riders and 15 percent for beginners.

-Other amenities at the Lee Canyon include a cozy base lodge with such features as a café, outdoor mesquite-fired grill and bar, plus sports and rental shops.
-For tourists escaping Las Vegas for a morning on the slopes, the resort wisely rents both equipment and clothing.
+Other amenities at Lee Canyon include a cozy base lodge with a café, grill, and elevated bar and lounge experience.
+And for tourists swapping neon nights for a morning on the slopes, the resort wisely rents both equipment and clothing.